Wilderness Therapy: Benefits, Activities, and Wilderness Rehab Near Me

 Is Wilderness Therapy Covered by Insurance?

 Wilderness therapy, when used in a formal rehab treatment plan, may be covered by insurance.
 This will depend on your insurance coverage provider.
 Use our online verification form below to see if insurance may be able to cover the cost of treatment.

 Wilderness therapy may not be appropriate for certain individuals, however.

 - Individuals with severe cognitive deficits require very strict monitoring and supervision if they engage in wilderness therapy.
 Some types of activities are not well-suited for this group.

-- People who have experienced significant trauma, or have a trauma- or stress-related disorders such as posttraumatic stress disorder, may not be appropriate for wilderness therapy.
+- People who have experienced significant trauma, or have a trauma- or stress-related disorders such as post-traumatic stress disorder, may not always be appropriate fits for wilderness therapy.
 Their inclusion in wilderness therapy should be strictly supervised by a trained therapist.

 - Individuals with attention deficit hyperactivity disorder and co-occurring substance use disorders are often not good candidates for wilderness therapy unless they can be strictly supervised.